 Soft Systems Methodology is designed to help you understand complex problems so that you can start the process of solving them.
 It uses four stages to help you uncover more details about what's creating the problem, and then define actions that will improve the situation.

-Using these tools – and others on our Problem Solving menu – will help you improve your approach to solving the problems that your team and your organization face.
+Using these tools – and others in our Problem Solving area – will help you improve your approach to solving the problems that your team and your organization face.
 You'll be more successful at solving problems and, because of this, more successful at what you do.
 What's more, you'll begin to build a reputation as someone who can handle tough situations, in a wise and positive way.